kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Why parts of From/To header appear many times?

-:page_with_curl: After doing header management operations, it can result that parts of From/To header are duplicated or the result is the concatenation of many values.
+📃 After doing header management operations, it can result that parts of From/To header are duplicated or the result is the concatenation of many values.
 That is related to previous question, because the changes are not applied immediately and updates to parts of headers are not a